-The drama begins with Daren soon confessing to Cole that the engagement is a mistake and strongly indicating that he would like an out (mostly likely in more than one way).
+The drama begins with Daren confessing to Cole that the engagement is a mistake and strongly indicating that he would like an out (mostly likely in more than one way).
 A more direct form of fantasy soon enters the picture (pun intended) on Cole discovering that his sketchbook is enchanted.
 This bewitching activity is in the form of everything that Cole draws coming true.
-The best scenes involve he and Daren testing that power.
+The best scenes involve the artist and Daren testing that power.

 Additional homolicious drama is in the form Cole confessing that he is a potentially long-term house guest as part of an arguably extreme effort to avoid his New York summer boyfriend Max.
 Subsequently running into Max in San Francisco teaches Cole that fleeing the scene of the crime is not always the most effective exit strategy.